 The SNS price is pretty simple.
-There are no upfront fees, required minimum obligations, and long-term agreements.
+There are no upfront fees, required minimum obligations, or long-term agreements.
 Instead, we pay just for what we use, founded on the type of topic utilized.
-As we saw before, SNS topics are described as Standard topics or FIFO topics.
+As we saw before, SNS topics are Standard or FIFO topics.
 Also, the price may be different between regions.
 Also, how we deliver the message will affect the price that we pay, like Mobile Push Notifications, Email/Email-JSON, HTTP, SQS, AWS Lambda, and Amazon Kinesis Data Firehose.

-For example, we can pay $0.50 per 1 million AWS SNS requests, $0.06 per 100K notification deliveries using HTTP, and $2.00 per 100K messages deliveries using email.
-Also, if we are using SMS messaging, we can dispatch 100 free notification deliveries, and for subsequent notifications, costs vary by the destination country.
+For example, we can pay $0.50 per 1 million AWS SNS requests, $0.06 per 100K notification deliveries using HTTP, and $2.00 per 100K email message deliveries.
+Also, if we are using SMS messaging, we can dispatch 100 free notification deliveries, and for subsequent notifications, costs vary by destination country.

 The main tip: Anytime you end up with a scenario talking about an alert or notification on the exam, consider SNS.
-We can utilize it to alert a combination of various endpoints, for example, email, SMS like text messages.
-So, words like “push” “alert” consider the SNS.
-So just recall, anytime we notice that a user must know that an alarm or an event occurred, SNS is your best answer.
+We can utilize it to alert a combination of various endpoints, for example, email, SMS, and text messages.
+So, words like “push” and “alert” consider the SNS.
+So recall, anytime we notice that a user must know that an alarm or an event occurred, SNS is your best answer.